LMT, CD, CPD, CBC

 Your late arrival will require the session to start without you and still end ON TIME.
 Other clients who are booked after you would like to keep their sessions on time.
 Please help me give you the full session you are paying for by arriving early.

 What should I wear for my massage?

 Come as you are.
 Once you get in the massage room, I will introduce you to the massage table and explain how to get on it.
 I will ask you to get completely undressed after I step out for a moment, as I prefer not to have to work around anything.
 You are welcome to leave undies on if you have a good reason to.
-It is standard massage practice to leave you covered at all times with a sheet and a large bath towel, with one area at a time skillfully uncovered to be worked on, and re-covered securely when that area is finished.
+It is standard massage practice to leave you covered at all times with a sheet with one area at a time skillfully uncovered to be worked on, and re-covered securely when that area is finished.
 You will be comfortable and modest, and I will check in with you to make sure you are not too cold or too hot.

 I'm sick.
 Should I keep my appointment?

-If you get sick, please contact me to cancel your appointment - especially if you are experiencing body aches or you suspect a fever.
+If you get sick, please contact me immediately to cancel your appointment - especially if you are experiencing body aches or you suspect a fever.
 Your treatment will be safer and more enjoyable once you feel better.
 Please note there is a 24-hour cancellation policy in effect, so call AS SOON as you feel you're ill.
 Do not wait!

 Due to recent events with COVID, if you arrive at your appointment showing signs of ANY illness, you will be sent home and charged for the appointment.
 Please call the moment you show signs of illness to avoid any charges.

 I am happy to give you a receipt for your payment so you can submit to your insurance for reimbursement.
 (It usually requires a prescription for massage therapy from your doctor or chiropractor.)
 You can also use a HSA or Flex-spending debit card with a major credit card logo to pay for your sessions.

 What if I really need a massage, but really can not afford one?